cmu-csd-phd/csd-blog/website/content/2026/program-synthesis-from-partial-traces.md

 ```

-Each trace contains the name of the API call, its request parameters (i.e., inputs), and its response parameters (outputs).
-In Trace #1, there are two API calls, represented as pairs in parentheses: `ec2.StopInstances` and `ec2.DescribeInstanceStatus`.
-The first element of the pair shows the API method name and its inputs, and the second shows the response to that API call, i.e., its output.
-We see that in the output of `ec2.DescribeInstanceStatus`, the instance is showing as `"stopped"`.
-That is the goal; in this case, the system admin's task is complete.
+Trace #1 contains two API calls, `ec2.StopInstances` and `ec2.DescribeInstanceStatus`, each represented as a pair in parentheses: the first element of the pair shows the API method name and its inputs (the request parameters), and the second shows its output (the response).
+In the output of `ec2.DescribeInstanceStatus`, the instance is showing as `"stopped"`.
+That is the goal; the system admin's task is complete.

 The next day, the system admin could execute the same task on instance `"i-54321"` and generate the following trace (Trace #2):